ThoughtWorks-SEA/developer-training/docs/frontend/http-request.md

 }
 ```

 Try it out, and now you see the loader for a split second.
-Our server is local and doesn't require to navigate thru the long underground sea cable to reach the server.
-A real API call takes much longer, especially if it requests a complex query thru a database.
+Our server is local and doesn't require to navigate through the long underground sea cable to reach the server.
+A real API call takes much longer, especially if it requests a complex query through a database.

 To simulate a longer wait time, we can add a timeout or even better make use or browser network feature.
 On Chome, open the developer tool, navigate to the `network` tab, under you should see an `online` dropdown.
 Click on it and select `Slow 3G`, refresh again and now you can see.

 ## [Optional] Common Config

-Axios allow us to do a standard config which can be convenient to reduce repetitive code to config Axios to do the same thing.
+Axios allows us to set a standard config, which can help reduce repetitive configuration code.

 Create a new file utils/axios.js